-- 1. Number of containers scanned by United States Department of Homeland Security to monitor all imports for public health and safety - 2.
-Number of United States Military training exercises completed, and vessel activity to include equipment import and export - 3.
-Number of attendees at hurricane preparedness meetings - 4.
-Average emergency response time to evacuate tenants and secure port in case of natural disaster. - 5.
-Average time for the Port and businesses located on the Port site to recover following a natural or man-made disaster
+- Number of containers scanned by United States Department of Homeland Security to monitor all imports for public health and safety - Number of United States Military training exercises completed, and vessel activity to include equipment import and export - 3.
+Number of attendees at hurricane preparedness meetings - Average emergency response time to evacuate tenants and secure the Port in case of natural disaster. - Average time for the Port and businesses located on the Port site to recover following a natural or man-made disaster